GChristensen/enso-portable/readme.md

 #### New features since Enso Community Edition

 * Python 3 support.
-* Option pages with a built-in command editor.
+* Option web-UI with a built-in command editor.
 * Ability to disable commands.
 * It is possible to execute user-supplied code in a separate thread on Enso start (useful for scheduling).
 * Menu constructors (templates for automatic command generation from file-system).